AUM-Services/AUM-DAW/README.md

-#### What is a DAW?
+A DAW is used for Digital Signal Processing (DSP).
 DAW stands for Digital Audio Workstation.
-It is used for Digital Signal Processing (DSP).

-Some noteable DAWS of today are Ableton, Audacity, Bitwig, Pro Tools, and REAPER.